 Here’s my latest effort.
-The sign measures 3M in length made from three aluminium composite folded pans.
-The individual letters and the logo were 3D printed and topped off with 5mm cnc cut black pVC.
+The sign measures 3M in length made from three aluminum composite folded pans.
+The individual letters and the logo were 3D printed and topped off with 5mm CNC cut black PVC.
 Some of the letters and the logo had to be 3D printed in sections and glued together as they were too big to print in one.
 LEDs are fitted inside each letter so the whole thing lights up.
-As I said earlier it’s quite a slow process but the printer is working away in the background whilst you are getting on with other things so the number of actual man hours spent creating the sign are probably a lot less than making traditional built up lettering
+As I said earlier it’s quite a slow process but the printer is working away in the background whilst you are getting on with other things so the number of actual man-hours spent creating the sign is probably a lot less than making traditional built-up lettering

 MemberFebruary 17, 2017 at 12:03 pm

 that look really well , did it take long to print each letter ? :claps: :claps:

 Each letter was a couple of hours, some even longer (eg the letters H and B had 4 component parts, and the logo had about 10 component parts.
 However, my initial concerns about the print area being a limiting factor are unfounded as any size of letter can theoretically be produced by increasing the number of components making up the model.